abhijitgayen/binance_p2p_trading_bot/README.md

 ## TODO:
 1. Need to fix docker support to delpoy app
 2. Some Bugs fixes
-   - set config some problem.
-Not working properly.
    - admin flow test and fix some part.
    - put the tracker properly.
    - minimum ammount filter not working